Yes, You Can Grow Strawberries In Austin

 Mites can quickly build up to damaging numbers on strawberries.
 Because they feed on the underside of leaves, it is difficult to direct sprays to reach them.
 Once again in the annual system the cool weather from planting to harvest greatly diminishes mite problems.
 When their numbers do build up the season is usually about over and sprays are unnecessary.

 Birds love strawberries as much as you do.
 To add insult to injury, they prefer to take a sample peck out of a fruit and leave you the rest!
 Unless you have a very hard working, cooperative cat (an oxymoron), birds will be difficult to control.
 Scare tactics like pie tins, streamers, etc. work for awhile but soon become just part of the scenery.
 Some gardeners have had good results by stretching monofilament fishing line over the patch in a crosshatched pattern.
-The lines are strung about 1 foot above the ground, greatly disturbing incoming birds which have difficulty seeing them.
+String the lines about 1 foot above the ground where birds have difficulty seeing them.
 Try it and see if it works for you.

 Alternatives to the “Strawberry Patch”